kbsecret/kbsecret/README.md

 ### Manual Pages

-kbsecret's manual pages can be found online [here](https://yossarian.net/docs/kbsecret-man/kbsecret.1).
+KBSecret's manual pages can be found online [here](https://yossarian.net/docs/kbsecret-man/kbsecret.1).

 If you'd like to generate the roff versions for `man(1)`, you'll need `ronn(1)`: